kirito12241/akarii-/README.md

 I just wanted to use this unique way to express my feelings for you. ❤️

-## m Note 1
+##  Note 1

-Every moment with you is like discovering a new star in the sky each one shining brighter than the last.
+each one shining brighter than the last.
 You are my celestial wonder, illuminating my world with love and light.

 ##  Note 2